ukwa/ukwa-manage/lib/trackdb/README.md

 WHILE Switching to TrackDBTaskTarget for tasks...
 - TrackDB:
+    - Allow export of HDFS records for moving between services.
-    - Allow import of HDFS records.
+    - Allow import of HDFS records as updates.
     - Allow more generic {key: value} updates?
 (Same as above?)
 - TASK: Generate HDFS file listings.
 Import listings to TrackDB: classify, send to Solr as updates.
 - TASK: CDX indexing.